 History almost lost this site.
 After land pressures in the mid-late 19th century, it was plowed over for farming.
 Fortunately, two historians had mapped the original site, and it was successfully reconstructed in the 1920s.

 Seip Earthworks is another one of the six Hopewell National Historical Sites.
 It is 120 acres of two circles and a 27-square acre astronomical alignment.
 Sadly, many of the geometric earthworks were destroyed during colonial expansion.
 Tim Anderson Jr’s drone footage from 2016 is a birds-eye view of what has been preserved, and is now part of the National Park Service.

 My visit was fairly short, but I did take a peaceful moment to prepare morning coffee over my propane backpacking stove and to bask in the fresh autumn sunlight.

 I almost bypassed this site, in favor of continuing on to my final evening of camping, but it ended up being my favorite, and most adventurous, afternoon.
 This site apparently has two earthworks, one at the top of Fort Hill with 33 gateways and 1.5 mile circumference; and a second, more difficult to locate, Circle Earthwork.
-I opted to trek the Buckeye Trail along the Buckeye Trail to find the less accessible mound.
+I opted to trek along the Buckeye Trail to find the less accessible mound.

 After perhaps two miles along a steep and uneven path, I was on a narrow trail overgrown with spider webs and vegetation.
 I waved a stick in front of me with each step to avoid spiders in my hair.
 Eventually, the trail abruptly ended in a field.
 A farmer was baling hay in the late afternoon heat, and I wondered if I had taken a wrong turn.
 I stumbled a bit over the uneven soil, and then finally noticed a slightly elevated area of earth to my right.
 I had found it, the Circle Earthwork.
 I felt satisfied and accomplished.